Voting Systems and STV

 FPTP is the second most widely used voting system in the world.

-Additional Member System (AMS) is used to elect the regional members in the Scottish Parliament since 1999.
+Additional Member System (AMS) has been used to elect the regional members in the Scottish Parliament since 1999.
 This is the "2nd vote" in a Scottish Parliamentary election.

 Voters select from a "party list" of candidates drawn up by each of the parties.
 The voter marks their preference by means of a cross, choosing to vote for a Party/Independent, not usually for an individual.
 The winning parties then select their members from the "list" of individuals under that party.